byDagor/Dagor-Brushless-Controller/README.md

 <img src="Images/LibraryManager.PNG" width=400>

-Once installed there's a file that should be replace in order to avoid [this](https://github.com/espressif/arduino-esp32/issues/3743) bug with the ESP32's MCPWM unit (necessary for smooth motor control).
-In order to resolve this bug you need to replace one header file in the arduino-esp32 package, called [mcpwm.h](Dependencies/mcpwm.h).
+Once installed there's a file that should be replaced in order to avoid [this](https://github.com/espressif/arduino-esp32/issues/3743) bug with the ESP32's MCPWM unit (necessary for smooth motor control).
+In order to resolve this bug replace the header file in the arduino-esp32 package, called [mcpwm.h](Dependencies/mcpwm.h).
 This file is usually found in (Windows):

 >C:\Users\(you user name)\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.4\tools\sdk\include\driver\driver